Pekka Buttler, 08/2022 (Updated 01/2024)

 Adapting

 n.B!
-The following applies this lens in either Exakta or M42 mount.
+The following applies this lens in M42 mount.

 This lens cannot be used natively on any current SLR or dSLRs.
-To use it in its native environment, you will need an Exakta or M42-mount film body.
+To use it in its native environment, you will need an M42-mount film body.
 Luckily there are a lot of those (especially in M42 mount) available.
+Because the lens is an Automatic-only lens, the camera must be able to trigger the M42 Automatic lens’ stop-down pin.

 Thanks to being a fully manual lens (manual aperture, manual focus), the lens can be adapted to all mirrorless cameras using a suitable adapter.
-Moreover, both Exakta and M42 lenses are so uncomplicated that a simple ‘dumb adapter’ will do the job perfectly.
-Moreover, due to the popularity of both mounts, special adapters (helicoid adapters, tilt/shift adapters) are readily available.
+The lens not offering manual aperture mode, the adapter should have a flange for depressing the M42 lens stop down pin.
+Owing to the popularity of the M42 mount, special adapters (helicoid adapters, tilt/shift adapters) are readily available.
 Alternatively, one can choose to daisy-chain adapters (e.g. M42->Canon EF; Canon EF –> mirrorless) which also opens up a wide range of speed boosters .

-Using m42 and Exakta lenses on dSLRs can also be an easy option, depending on which dSLR.
+Using m42 lenses on dSLRs can also be an easy option, depending on which dSLR.

-• Canon EF has the shortest flange focal distance among full-frame dSLR’s and Canon’s wide range of dSLRs are able to mount both M42 and Exakta lenses perfectly using a simple adapter ring.
+• Canon EF has the shortest flange focal distance among full-frame dSLR’s and Canon’s wide range of dSLRs are able to mount M42 lenses perfectly using a simple adapter ring.

-• Minolta / Sony A dSLRs are likewise able to mount M42 lenses using a simple adapter ring, but for Exakta lenses, the difference in flange focal distances is not enough to enable reaching infinity focus without an adapter that uses corrective optics.
+• Minolta / Sony A and Pentax K dSLRs are likewise able to mount M42 lenses using a simple adapter ring.

-• Nikon F dSLRs have a long flange focal distance, meaning that mounting either M42 or Exakta lenses needs an adapter that uses corrective optics to allow anything close to infinity focus.
+• Nikon F dSLRs have a long flange focal distance, meaning that mounting M42 lenses needs an adapter that uses corrective optics to allow anything close to infinity focus.

 Footnotes